nanocurrency/nano-docs/docs/running-a-node/configuration.md

 ---

+#### node.max_work_generate_multiplier

+Sets a limit on the multiplier above the base difficulty threshold that the node will generate.
+If the node is setup as a work peer itself, no requests for work higher than this limit will be accepted.
+Default value is `64.000000000000000`.

+---

 #### opencl.enable

 To enable GPU acceleration for PoW, set this option to `true`.
 Other OpenCL parameters may need to be adjusted depending on the desired setup.